+Risk

-Risk relates to Reason for risk identification
+Reason for risk identification

-Valuation of the pension fund net liability Chief Constable, PFCC and Group The group's pension fund net liability, as reflected in its balance sheet as the net defined benefit liability, represents a significant estimate in the financial statements.
+Valuation of the pension fund net liability

+The Authority's pension fund net liability, in relation to both the local Government Pension Scheme and the Firefighters Pension Scheme, as reflected in its balance sheet as the net defined benefit liability, represents a significant estimate in the financial statements.

-The pension fund net liability is considered a significant estimate due to the size of the numbers involved (£3,491 million in the group's balance sheet) and the sensitivity of the estimate to changes in key assumptions.
+The pension fund net liability is considered a significant estimate due to the size of the numbers involved (£902m in the Authority's balance sheet at prior year end) and the sensitivity of the estimate to changes in key assumptions.
+There is also the added risk of uncertainty of movements in fund asset values due to the instability brought by the conflict in Ukraine/Russia.

-We therefore identified valuation of the group's pension fund net liability as a significant risk, which was one of the most significant assessed risks of material misstatement.
+We therefore identified valuation of the Authority's pension fund net liability as a significant risk of material misstatement.